Grounds for Divorce in Michigan

 State of Michigan divorce statute chapter 552 showing the legal grounds of divorce

-The party who files for the divorce is known as the plaintiff, and with the other spouse being the defendant.
-The plaintiff cannot state any other reason than the above requirement as a grounds for a Michigan divorce, nor can they provide any more detail of why they are requesting the divorce.
 The defendant may either admit or deny the allegations of the plaintiff, however even if the defendant admits to the plaintiff’s claim, a divorce judgment in Michigan may not be entered until evidence is presented in open court.
-Once the evidence presented shows that there has been a breakdown in the marriage relationship, the divorce judgement can take place which officially ends a valid marriage in Michigan.
+Once the evidence presented shows that there has been a breakdown in the marriage relationship, the divorce judgment can take place which officially ends a valid marriage in Michigan.

 In order for a court to grant a Michigan divorce judgment, it must have jurisdiction over the two parties, and the residency requirements must be met, which are listed in the Michigan Legislature.
 According to MCL 552.9(1):